Projective limits techniques for the infinite dimensional moment problem: The projective limit approach to the moment problem

 Let $A$ be a unital commutative real algebra and $X(A)$ its character space endowed with the topology $\topchar{A}$.
 In this section, we deal with Problem \ref{GenKMP} for $\Sigma$ being the Borel $\sigma-$algebra $\Borchar{A}$ on $(X(A),\topchar{A})$ and more precisely we are interested in finding necessary and sufficient conditions for the existence of a \emph{$K-$representing Radon measure on the Borel $\sigma-$algebra $\Borchar{A}$ on $X(A)$}.
 Our general strategy is to combine the projective limit structure of $X(A)$ studied in Section \ref{sec:Characters} with the results in Section~\ref{sec:ext-cyl} to establish a general criterion for the existence of a $K-$representing measure on the cylinder $\sigma-$algebra $\Sigma_\indexset$ on $X(A)$ and then the results in Section \ref{sec:ext-Rad} to extend such a representing measure on $\Sigma_\indexset$ to a $K-$representing Radon measure on $\Borchar{A}$.
 As in Section \ref{sec:Characters}, we set \be \indexset:=\{S\subseteq A: S\text{ finitely generated subalgebra of }A\}, \ee $\pi_{S,T}:X(T)\to X(S)$ to be the canonical restriction and $\pi_S:=\pi_{S,A}$ for any $S\subseteq T$ in $\indexset$.
 Recall that all algebras in consideration are unital commutative and real.

 We immediately notice that when $A$ is countably generated, say by $(a_n)_{n\in\NN}$, the index set $I$ in \eqref{main-indexset} contains the countable cofinal subset $J:=\{\langle a_1, \ldots, a_d \rangle : d\in\NN\}$.
 Therefore, our strategy for solving Problem \ref{GenKMP} simplifies when $A$ is countably generated and we will analyze this case separately in Section \ref{main-results-ctbl}, while in Section~\ref{main-results-gen} we tackle the general case.
 We start Section~\ref{main-results} with some general results holding in both cases.
 In Sections \ref{RH-Thm}, \ref{Nuss-Thm}, \ref{appl-Arch} and \ref{appl-loc} we will focus on applications of the main results in Section \ref{main-results}.
 In Section \ref{RH-Thm}, respectively in Section \ref{Nuss-Thm}, we will derive a generalized version of the classical Riesz-Haviland theorem, respectively Nussbaum's theorem.
-In Section \ref{appl-Arch}, we will both retrieve the counterpart for the moment problem of the Jacobi-Positvstellensatz and prove a new representation theorem for linear functionals non-negative on a ``partially Archimedean'' quadratic module of $A$.
+In Section \ref{appl-Arch}, we will both retrieve the solution to Problem \ref{GenKMP} for Archimedean quadratic modules and prove a new representation theorem for linear functionals non-negative on a ``partially Archimedean'' quadratic module of $A$.
 In Section \ref{appl-loc}, we will retrieve some recent results about applications of localization to the moment problem.